knowron/docs/docs/Features/documents.md

 ---

+### 4. Delete

-### 4. `Delete` function removes the document from your system
+This function removes the document from your system

+### 5. Share

-### 5. `Share` function facilitates collaboration by allowing you to easily share documents with your colleagues.
+This function facilitates collaboration by allowing you to easily share documents with your colleagues.

 <p align="center"><img src="https://i.imgur.com/1ns9qVC.png" width="80%"></p>